 Kamaole I, II, III are some of the best snorkeling spots on the south coast of Maui.
 The beaches have large sandy bottoms that offer very poor snorkeling but the rocky outcrops that divide the beaches into their separate coves offer excellent snorkeling opportunities.

 We go into detail on Kamaole’s snorkeling in our Snorkelling guide, but exploring the rocky outcrops can provide incredible marine life all within easy swimming distance of shore.
-Swin beyond Kamaole III and lose the sandy bottom and life picks up and water clarity improves.
+Swim beyond Kamaole III and lose the sandy bottom and reef life picks up and water clarity improves.